Histogram class

 Computes and holds histograms.

 A histogram is computed by the constructor.
-There is no default-constructed Histogram.
+A default-constructed Histogram is empty and can

 A histogram can have multiple dimensions.
 In general, a scalar image will yield a classical one-dimensional histogram, and a tensor image will yield a multi-dimensional histogram, with one dimension per tensor element.
 The first tensor element determines the index along the first dimension, the second tensor element that along the second dimension, etc.